James F. Byrnes: Early life and career

 Byrnes was born at 538 King Street in Charleston, South Carolina, and was reared in Charleston.
 Byrnes's father, James Francis Byrnes, died shortly after Byrnes was born.
-His father was Catholic of English, Irish, Welsh and Scottish ancestry.
+His father was Catholic of English, Irish, Welsh, and Scottish ancestry.
 He was descended from Sir John Stawell, Ralph Hopton, 1st Baron Hopton and William Cavendish, 1st Duke of Newcastle, who all played significant roles in the English civil war as well as the Irish aristocrats Gerald FitzGerald, 8th Earl of Kildare and Margaret Butler, Countess of Ormond.
 His mother, Elizabeth McSweeney Byrnes, was a dressmaker who was born in 1859.
 In the 1880s, a widowed aunt and her three children came to live with them; one of the children was Frank J. Hogan, later president of the American Bar Association.
 At 14, Byrnes left St. Patrick's Catholic School to work in a law office, and became a court stenographer.
-Notably, he transcribed the 1903 trial of South Carolina Lieutenant Governor James H. Tillman (nephew of Senator and former governor "Pitchfork Ben" Tillman), for murdering a newspaper editor.
+Notably, he transcribed the 1903 trial of South Carolina Lieutenant Governor James H. Tillman for murdering a newspaper editor.
 In 1906, he married the former Maude Perkins Busch of Aiken, South Carolina; they had no children.
 He was the godparent of James Christopher Connor.
 At this time, Byrnes converted from the Catholic Church to the Episcopal Church.

 In 1900, Byrnes's cousin, Governor Miles B. McSweeney, appointed him as a clerk for Judge Robert Aldrich of Aiken.
 As he needed to be 21 to take this position, Byrnes, his mother, and McSweeney changed his date of birth to that of his older sister, Leonora.
 He later apprenticed to a lawyer, then a common practice, read for the law, and was admitted to the bar in 1903.
 In 1908, he was appointed solicitor for the second circuit of South Carolina and served until 1910.
-Byrnes was a protégé of "Pitchfork Ben" Tillman and often had a moderating influence on the fiery segregationist Senator.
+Byrnes was a protégé of Senator and former governor "Pitchfork Ben" Tillman and often had a moderating influence on the fiery segregationist Senator.

-In 1910, he narrowly won the Democratic primary for US Representative from South Carolina's 2nd congressional district, which was then tantamount to election.
-He was formally elected in the general election, and was re-elected six times, serving from 1911 to 1925.
+In 1910, he narrowly won the Democratic primary for U.S. Representative from South Carolina's 2nd congressional district, which was then tantamount to election.
+He was formally elected in the general election and was re-elected six times, serving from 1911 to 1925.

 The platform Byrnes stood on for Congress had several progressive points, such as better conditions for workers in textile mills.
 Byrnes proved a brilliant legislator, working behind the scenes to form coalitions, and avoiding the high-profile oratory that characterized much of Southern politics.
 He became a close ally of US President Woodrow Wilson, who often entrusted important political tasks to the capable young Representative, rather than to more experienced lawmakers.
 In the 1920s, he was a champion of the "Good Roads Movement", which attracted motorists and politicians to large-scale road building programs.